-A Design Agreement is a service agreement that specifies what we’re going to design and assigns a cost range estimate based on the scope of the project.
+A Design Agreement is a service agreement that specifies what we’re going to design and assigns a cost range estimate based on the project’s scope of work.
 Mountainwood Homes’ team is investing time in the project, and therefore the client is investing money for these services.
 Our team has completed thousands of remodels, and we’ve seen it all.

-While your home is unique, the same parts and pieces go into pricing out a kitchen, bathroom or addition remodel.
+While your home is unique, the same parts and pieces go into pricing out a kitchen, bathroom, or home addition.
 That’s also why the range can be broad.
-The price of your project will be determined by the design of the job specifications and specific selections you make.
+The cost of your remodel depends on the scope of work and the specific selections you make.
 Those two factors drive the price.
-That also means that before we can provide a firm, fixed price for your job, we need a design.
-We can provide ranges, but we can’t accurately estimate a job without a design.
+That also means that we need a design before we can provide a firm, fixed price for your job.
+We can provide ranges, but we can’t accurately estimate a job without a design plan.

 What Do I Receive?

 First, our team will measure the rooms in your home affected by the remodel so we can draw up your existing layout.
 Then, we will provide initial design concept drawings to show you what’s possible with your space.
-You’re invited to our office to review the designs on the big screen and talk through the scenarios with the Project Developer and a Designer.
-We’ll show you 3D renderings, so you are able to envision your home with the improvements.
+You will come to our office to review the designs on the big screen and talk through the scenarios with your Project Developer and Designer.
+We’ll show you 3D renderings so you can envision your home with the improvements.
 This is a collaborative process where we mix our expert advice with your vision and preferences.
-It’s a fun experience to see the transformation unfold!
-It’s exciting see your home evolve in front of your eyes after you’ve dreamed about it for so long!
+It’s exciting to see your home evolve in front of your eyes after you’ve dreamed about it for so long!

 How Do You Know My Style?

 Our professional design team will look at your current space and listen to your wants and needs.
-Based on your input and the designer’s experience, they will have a very good handle on your personal style.
-Then, they will use this information both in the design layouts and to establish the allowances for your project.
+Based on your input and the designer’s experience, they will have an excellent handle on your style.
+Then, they will use this information both in the design layouts and establish the allowances for your project.

 Benefits of a Design Agreement

-Entering into the Design Agreement signifies your commitment to work with our team to create the plan for the remodel together.
-A Design Agreement outlines the initial design perimeters and assigns a project investment level you can expect to fall within once we come back to you with a fixed-bid proposal.
-This ensures that what you want to do will fit within your budget.
+Entering into a Design Agreement signifies your commitment to work with our team to create the remodel plan.
+A Design Agreement outlines the initial design parameters and assigns a project investment level you can expect to fall within once we come back to you with a fixed-bid proposal.
+The Design Agreement process ensures that what you want to do will fit within your budget.
 It takes away the mystery of a remodel.